 Development within a series begins with milestone releases, followed by RC releases, and finally reaches GA status releases.

-Once you've chosen which MySQL version to install, you need to decide which distribution to install for your operating system.
+After choosing which MySQL version to install, decide which distribution format to install for your operating system.
 For most use cases, a binary distribution is the right choice.
-Binary distributions are available in native format for many platforms, such as RPM packages for Linux, or DMG packages for Mac OS X. Distributions are also available in more generic formats such as Zip archives or compressed tar files.
+Binary distributions are available in native format for many platforms, such as RPM packages for Linux or DMG packages for macOS.
+Distributions are also available in more generic formats such as Zip archives or compressed tar files.
 On Windows, you can use the MySQL Installer to install a binary distribution.

 You want to install MySQL at some explicit location.
 The standard binary distributions are ready to run at any installation location, but you might require even more flexibility to place MySQL components where you want.

-For additional information, see Section 2.9.4, “MySQL Source-Configuration Options”.
+For additional information, see Section 2.9.7, “MySQL Source-Configuration Options”.